 There is ALWAYS someone to answer our phone during normal business hours.
 You will NEVER have to talk to an answering machine.
-If the inspector is booking his own appointments instead of a staff doing so, then you can be certain he’s answering the phone when performing an inspection and not concentrating on the inspection itself.
+If the inspector is booking his own appointments instead of staff doing so, then you can be certain he’s answering the phone when performing an inspection and not concentrating on the inspection itself.

-First Choice Building Inspections has been providing Buyers Inspection (New Or Resale), Sellers Inspection (Pre-Listing), 4-Point Insurance Inspection, Multi Family Structures, Warranty End Inspections and Wind Mitigation to home buyers and home sellers in the following areas of Jacksonville, The Beaches, Orange Park, Middleburg, Amelia Island, St. Augustine to Fernandina Beach and all points in between, including Duval, Nassau, St. John’s, Clay and Flagler Counties since 1997.
+First Choice Building Inspections has been providing Buyers Inspection (New Or Resale), Sellers Inspection (Pre-Listing), 4-Point Insurance Inspection, Multi-Family Structures, Warranty End Inspections and Wind Mitigation to home buyers and home sellers in the following areas of Jacksonville, The Beaches, Orange Park, Middleburg, Amelia Island, St. Augustine to Fernandina Beach and all points in between, including Duval, Nassau, St. John’s, Clay and Flagler Counties since 1997.